Lisfranc Injury (Midfoot Sprain)

 - Impact of the foot on the brake pedal, such as occurs in a motor vehicle crash.

-Patients with Lisfranc injuries usually have significant swelling and pain in the middle part of the foot, and often have bruising on the bottom of the foot (Figure 3).
+Patients with Lisfranc injuries usually have significant swelling and pain in the middle part of the foot (Figure 2), and often have bruising on the bottom of the foot (Figure 3).
 It is usually very difficult or impossible to put weight on the injured foot or leg due to pain.
-Lisfranc-type injuries range from mild sprains with a stable foot to complete tearing of the ligaments along with multiple bones.
-Because the ankle is often not part of the injury, this problem may be minimized as “just a foot sprain,” so providers need to be thinking about this injury in the proper setting so it can be diagnosed and treated in a timely manner to obtain the best result.
+Lisfranc-type injuries range from mild sprains with a stable foot to complete tearing of the ligaments of the midfoot along with fractures of multiple midfoot bones.
+Because the ankle is often not part of the injury, this problem may be minimized as “just a foot sprain.”
+However, a Lisfranc injury (midfoot sprain), even one that is not displaced, is a serious injury.
+Providers need to be thinking about this injury so it can be diagnosed and treated in a timely manner to obtain the best result.

 Physical Examination

-Physical examination reveals specific tenderness to palpation across the midfoot region (Figure 2).
-There will often be significant swelling of the foot (Figure 3).
+In patients who have suffered a Lisfranc injury physical examination reveals specific tenderness to palpation across the midfoot region (Figure 2).
+There will often be significant swelling of the foot.
 Patients with Lisfranc injuries will not want to bear weight on the injured foot.
 In addition, manipulation of the bones of the midfoot, specifically twisting he foot downwards and to the outside (pronation and abduction of the forefoot), will create pain.
-Bruising in the center bottom aspect (plantar) of the foot is common and should raise suspicion for a significant injury.
+Bruising in the center bottom aspect (plantar) of the foot (Figure 3) is common and should raise suspicion for a significant injury.

 Figure 2: Location of Pain